Alligator/jqawk/README.md

 number.round()
   floor, ceil or round the given number. halves are rounded away from zero

+number.format(thousandsSeparator, decimalSeparator)
+  format a number with thousands and decimal separators. if no separators are given ',' is used for thousands and '.' is used for decimals

 object.length()
   return the number of keys